 When it comes to environmental impact, traditional mattresses have a bad reputation, and for legitimate reasons.

 They're notoriously hard to recycle due to the lack of infrastructure in most states.
-Reselling or even donating a used mattress can also prove difficult due to fears of spreading bed bug infestations.
+Reselling or even donating a used mattress can also prove difficult due to sanitation concerns.